semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `auto_promote_on` property is a list of items that supports three properties: `result`, which is mandatory; `branch`, which is optional; and `result_reason`, which is also optional.

-For a `auto_promote_on` branch to execute, the return values of all the used properties of that branch must be `true`.
+For an `auto_promote_on` branch to execute, the return values of all the used properties of that branch must be `true`.

 <details>